Encouraging conversations between physicians and patients to improve care.

 Imaging for Low Back Pain

 Recommendation: Don't do imaging for low back pain within the first six weeks, unless red flags are present.

 Recommendation: Don't routinely prescribe antibiotics for acute mild-to-moderate sinusitis unless symptoms last for seven or more days OR symptoms worsen after initial clinical improvement.

 Recommendation: Don't use dual-energy X-ray absorptiometry (DEXA) screening for osteoporosis in women under age 65 or men under 70 with no risk factors.

 Annual EKGs for Low-risk Patients

-Don't perform Pap smears on women under the age of 21 or women who have had a hysterectomy for non-cancer disease.
-Most observed abnormalities in adolescents regress spontaneously, therefore screening Pap smears done in this age group can lead to unnecessary anxiety, additional testing, and cost.
+Recommendation: Don't perform Pap smears on women under the age of 21 or women who have had a hysterectomy for non-cancer disease.

-*The AAFP has collaborated with the American Academy of Obstetricians and Gynecologists to develop the first two recommendations listed above regarding induction of labor.
+*The AAFP has collaborated with the American Academy of Obstetricians and Gynecologists to develop the recommendations listed above regarding induction of labor.

 The recommendations listed above are provided solely for informational purposes and are not intended as a substitute for consultation with a medical professional.
 Patients with any specific questions about the items on this list or their individual situation should consult their physician.